 “Is it normal?” must be one of the most commonly asked questions in medical history.
 People only seek medical help if they’re in pain, so there’s lots of research done about conditions like bunions or hammer toes, but very little done about the range of different shapes which characterise healthy feet.

-The rough estimate is that around 11% of adults have flat feet , while high arches affect around 10-15%, and everyone else is ‘normal’.
+The rough estimate is that around 11 percent of adults have flat feet, while having high foot arches affect around 10-15 percent.
+Everyone else is considered ‘normal’.
 The statistics indicate that children have higher rates of foot deformities – but perhaps this is just because attentive parents take their children to the doctor for fairly mild problems, whereas adults are less keen to seek help for themselves.

 The official description of a normal foot, as found in medical textbooks, is a list of features written by a long-dead podiatrist and never really tested by science.
 Sydney University is currently conducting a “1000 Norms” project, collecting and analysing data on the anatomy of healthy people, but it will be years until the project is completed and we have a clearer picture.

 Normal doesn’t always mean healthy.
 One survey estimated that around 1 in 5 people suffer regular foot pain, and these people scored lower on health-related quality of life measures than any other group.
 Foot problems are common but the type varies according to age, gender, and background.
 For example, bunions and corns usually affect older women, a consequence of years of squeezing themselves into tight shoes.

 There are plenty of changes in foot shape associated with ageing, such as a slight flattening of the arch and a broadening of the foot, but none of these should be painful.